-Inclusive Excellence Committee - formed in response to ongoing police violence against Black Americans, the Inclusive Excellence committee is now a permanent part of W. P. Carey; the group directs all Inclusive Excellence initiatives at W. P. Carey and serves as an advisory board to school leadership.
+Inclusive Excellence Committee - formed in response to ongoing police violence against Black Americans, the DEI committee is now a permanent part of W. P. Carey; the group directs all inclusive initiatives at W. P. Carey and serves as an advisory board to school leadership.

-College Data Committee - this group is charged with compiling and distributing relevant Inclusive Excellence data for W. P. Carey; this includes diversity metrics, surveys, and benchmarking.
+College Data Committee - this group is charged with compiling and distributing relevant data for W. P. Carey; this includes diversity metrics, surveys, and benchmarking.